vanadium-archive/browser/src/components/help/content/main.md

 What names are accessible to a user depend on the identity of the user, and the services (including mount tables) to which the user has been given access.

-Help Topics
+Help topics
 -----------

 * [What You See](#/help/views) –
-the different parts of the namespace browser and what they do.
+the visible parts of the namespace browser and what they do.

 * [Browse](#/help/browse) – how to browse a namespace,
 including the different views provided by the namespace browser.